ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_asset/ricardian_contracts.md

 ## Ricardian contracts {#ricardian-contracts}

+** WARNING: This is not really used anymore, this section is for pure curiosity **

 This part is a copy of an article I wrote on [Coinprism’s blog](http://blog.coinprism.com/2014/12/10/colored-coins-and-ricardian-contracts/).
 At the time of this writing, NBitcoin do not have any code related to Ricardian Contracts.

 ### What is a Ricardian Contract {#what-is-a-ricardian-contract}